 - Nutritional Yeast - Makes the rice taste cheesy without needing to add a ton of vegan cheese.
 Also adds umami flavour.
 I don't recommend skipping it.

-- Vegan Sausages – Field Roast Italian if at all possible.
-They are my first choice for this recipe.
+- Vegan Sausages - My vegan sausage recipe or Field Roast Italian are great in this recipe.
 If not, any that are herby and flavourful with a good texture.
 It adds flavour and the sausage-y bites throughout are so good!

 - Vegan Milk - unsweetened is essential.
 Cooks together with the flour to make a creamy sauce .